Compositional Chain-of-Thought Prompting for Large Multimodal Models: Experiments and Results

 \subsection{Ablations}

-We perform a comprehensive ablation on SEEDBench with our LLaVA-1.5-{\smodel} model (see \tabref{tbl: ablations}).
-We note that we did not report the Instances Counting and Text Understanding (OCR) splits as they do not constitute visual reasoning.
-For more ablations, please refer to \Secref{supp:more_ablt} in Supp.
+We perform a comprehensive ablation study on SEEDBench with our LLaVA-1.5-{\smodel} model (see \tabref{tbl: ablations}).
+We note that we did not report the Instance Counting and Text Understanding (OCR) splits as they do not constitute visual reasoning.
+For more ablations, refer to \Secref{supp:more_ablt} in Supp.

-\minisection{Replacing SGs object list}: We formulate our scene graph representation by prompting an LMM to generate a textual graph of objects, relationships, and attributes.
-Our results show that the LMM reasoning over not just objects, but relationships and attributes is valuable in overcoming the ``bag-of-object" perspective.
-To make a direct comparison to a bag-of-objects view of an image, we ablate the relationships and attributes of the scene graph i.e. ``w/out Att. and Rel.".
-This is done by generating a list of objects relevant to the task prompt, instead of a SG.
-The LMM then uses this list in the same way as the SG in {\smodel} to respond to the task.
-We show a degradation in performance in Table~\ref{tbl: ablations} (-1.6\% compared with {\smodel}) with this ablation, demonstrating the importance of considering relationships and attributes over a bag of objects when given a multimodal reasoning task.
+\minisection{Requiring bounding boxes} In our qualitative exploration of generated SGs, we found that some SGs included bounding-box coordinates for objects.
+Thus, we experimented with a prompt that instructed the LMM to include bounding-box coordinates (shown in the table as``w$\backslash$ Object Locations'') for all objects in the generated SG.
+We find a 1.6\% decrease in weighted average accuracy on SEEDBench-Image suggesting that requiring exact object locations is not beneficial to multimodal reasoning tasks.

+\minisection{JSON structure enhances SG utilization} While SGs are structured visual representations, they may come in many different textual formats.
+As such, we ablate the JSON format requirement (refer to as \textit{w/out JSON Format}) of our SG generation prompt to evaluate whether enforcing a specific SG format affects the LMMs usage of the content.
+Our results indicate that enforcing a common, systematic format like JSON is indeed beneficial (-2.0\% without JSON) to the LMMs ability to most effectively utilize the SG.

 \minisection{Replacing SGs with captions} SGs are a \textit{highly-structured} representation of visual information that distinguishes them from simply natural language descriptions of images.
 Therefore, we ablate the importance of SG structure by generating captions instead of SGs (refer to as \textit{LLaVA-1.5-Caption-CoT}).
 We find in Table~\ref{tbl: ablations} that generating captions with the \textit{same informational context as our SG method}, but, degrades performance (-1.4\% compared to ours), suggesting the importance of SG structure to multimodal tasks.